 Alternatively, let’s say you wanted to create a timelapse video.
 Say you just started a gardening YouTube channel and wanted to create a video that showcases how your flowers develop over time; you’d need to take hundreds of photos.
 This takes a lot of time and effort—you’d need to take a photo several times a week, ideally during the same time of day.
 The photos all need to be taken from the same angle for a timelapse video to work.

 This is just one example, but it emphasizes the need to plan out the video carefully before you snap a single photo.
 Apart from the number of photographs, you’ll need, the video type should influence how long each photo will appear on the screen.
 For a timelapse video, you can go for anything between 1/5 and 1/30 of a second, whereas for some videos, one photo could remain on the screen for up to 10 seconds straight.

-There are no specific guidelines you can follow here, but it pays to envision what your video should look like in the end so you can prepare all the photos beforehand.
+When trying to figure out how to make a video from photos, there are no specific guidelines you can follow here, but it pays to envision what your video should look like in the end so you can prepare all the photos beforehand.
 What you want to avoid is having to go back to shooting and editing more photos as that will greatly delay the video-making process.